KyleM73/AHHH/README.md

 AHHH is an esoteric programming language inspired by the all-consuming dread induced by programming.

 Programming languages can shape everything about an alogithm, from its speed, effiency, and modularity all the way down to its aesthetics.
 In that vain, I wanted to write a programming language that was an absolute bitch to use.
 Just the absolute worst.
 A miserable experience for everyone involved.
 I think - in that goal - I have succeeded.
-Enjoy the scream...
+Sometimes ya just need to scream a little...

 To compile the interpreter, run: